MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsqlserverdata.md

  ### `useFastRead`
  logical specifying whether or not to use a direct ODBC connection.
 On Linux systems, this is the only ODBC connection available.
+Note: `useFastRead = FALSE` is currently not supported in writing to SQL Server data source.